ReVanced/revanced-branding/README.md

 - Don't accompany the logo with a headline starting with anything other than the wordmark
 - Don't overemphasize the logo
 - Don't place the logo or a variant on a background with low contrast

+## 🔤 ReVanced tagline

+The following taglines should be used whenever a slogan, summary, or short description of ReVanced is required:

+- Continuing the legacy of Vanced
+- Continuing the legacy of Vanced at [revanced.app](https://revanced.app)

+> [!NOTE]
+> The tagline may end with punctuation when necessary.